atlury/Intel-Edison-OS-Images/README.md

 # Due Credits

-Credits to Andy-Shev for all the current and future work.
+Credits to Andy Shevchenko for all the current and future work.

 https://github.com/andy-shev/linux/